Echinopsis arboricola

-Soehrensia arboricola is a species of Soehrensia found in Argentina and Bolivia.
+Echinopsis arboricola, synonym Soehrensia arboricola, is a species of Soehrensia found in northwest Argentina and Bolivia.

 Description

-Soehrensia arboricola is a shrubby plant that starts upright but later becomes drooping.
+Echinopsis arboricola is a shrubby plant that starts upright but later becomes drooping.
 Its slender, cylindrical, dark green stems can grow over 120 cm long, with a diameter of 2.5 to 4 cm, and develop aerial roots.
 The stems have nine to eleven ribs with almost cube-shaped or conical humps up to 3 mm high, topped with wooly white areoles.
 From these areoles, nine to 15 needle-like thorns radiate, one of which is longer, ranging from 0.1 to 2.3 cm in length and yellowish to brownish in color.
 The bell-shaped, white flowers bloom near the top of the shoot, opening at night.
 They measure 12 to 13 cm long and 13 to 15 cm in diameter.